 Wheaton College does not discriminate on the basis of disability and offers accessible housing and other services to students who properly establish a need for them.
-Please visit our Academic and Disability website for more comprehensive information.
+Please visit our Learning and Accessibility Services website for more comprehensive information.

-New students receive their housing information in early July via Wheaton College email.
+New students receive their housing information the third week of July via Wheaton College email.
 Continuing students receive their housing assignment confirmation in mid-July via Wheaton College email.

 Yes, campus housing closes for Christmas Break, Spring Break and the summer months.
 Campus housing remains open for Fall Break and Thanksgiving Break.
 For specific closing dates and times, see the Residence Life Calendar.

 Yes, each residence hall is equipped with a kitchen, which includes at least one oven/stove, at least one microwave, a refrigerator and minimal cooking utensils.